essans/RasPi/docs/source/readthedocs.rst

 There are usually some formatting errors that are flagged and will need to be fixed before running the above and only then proceed to...

-(7) Commit and push back to github.com
+Commit and push back to github.com with:

 .. code-block:: bash